travis-ci/docs-travis-ci-com/docs/user/build-configuration.md

 #### Authorization
 When Travis makes the POST request, a header named 'Authorization' is included.
-It's value is the SHA2 hash of your Github username, the name of the repository, and the Travis token for that repository.
+It's value is the SHA2 hash of your Github username, the name of the repository, and your Travis token.
 In python,

     from hashlib import sha256
-    sha256('username/repository' + REPOSITORY_TOKEN).hexdigest()
+    sha256('username/repository' + TRAVIS_TOKEN).hexdigest()

 Use this to ensure Travis is the one making requests to your webhook.